When can I join the team?

 How do I join the team?

-However, to get properly set up, follow these nearly-but-not-100%-comprehensive steps.
+However, to get properly set up, generally follow these comprehensive steps.

 Read over our mechanical, electrical, and business team descriptions here and pick which subteam(s) you’d be most interested in joining.